 17 Best Portuguese Desserts

-This post is all about the Portuguese Desserts – the desserts that you will find in restaurants all over Portugal, and desserts that are typically cooked at home by the typical Portuguese family.
+This post is about Portuguese Desserts – the desserts you will find in restaurants all over Portugal and desserts typically cooked at home by the typical Portuguese family.

-The Portuguese have a sweet tooth and a love affair with sweet egg yolks, so you will find plenty of sweet desserts with egg yolk but also a variety of unique and delicious desserts.
-After reading this you will probably want to try everything.
+The Portuguese have a sweet tooth and a love affair with sweet egg yolks, so you will find plenty of lovely desserts with egg yolks but also a variety of unique and delicious desserts.
+After reading this, you will probably want to try everything.

-In this guide, we don’t include the famous Traditional Portuguese pastries, as we have already covered them in an article exclusively about Best Portuguese sweets and pastries.
+We don’t include the famous Traditional Portuguese pastries in this guide, as we have covered them in an article exclusively about the Best Portuguese sweets and pastries.

-So, here we gathered a list of 17 Best Portuguese desserts that will guide you in that difficult moment of choosing (only) a dessert.
-I mean, we can only have one at a time… right?
+So, we’ve gathered a list of 17 best portuguese desserts to guide you through the difficult moment of choosing (only) a dessert.
+I mean, we can only have one at a time, right?

 #1 Egg Pudding – Pudim de Ovos

-Egg Pudding is a traditional Portuguese dessert that is frequently cooked by all Portuguese families.
-Nearly every household has a version of an egg pudding that is cooked and served on Sunday lunch.
+Egg Pudding is a traditional Portuguese dessert frequently cooked by all Portuguese families.
+Nearly every household has a version of egg pudding that is cooked and served on Sunday lunch.

-The egg pudding is a staple dessert in every restaurant in Portugal, so you will easily find it in almost any restaurant, though they are not all the same.
-There are many great puddings in Portugal, and some…. not so good.
+Egg pudding is a staple dessert in every restaurant in Portugal, so you will easily find it in almost any restaurant, though they are not all the same.
+There are many wonderful puddings in Portugal, and some are not so good.
+If you want to try to cook it at home, we shared our family recipe here.

 Egg pudding, one of the best Portuguese Desserts